stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Dropbox: Property-Based Testing of a Distributed Synchronization Service* (2016).

-Sometimes various minor extenions to stateful and parallel testings are needed in order to test some particular piece of software, e.g. C FFI bindings in the case of AUTOSAR or eventual consistency in the case of Dropbox, but by and large the stateful and parallel testing features remain the same.
+Sometimes various minor extensions to stateful and parallel testings are needed in order to test some particular piece of software, e.g. C FFI bindings in the case of AUTOSAR or eventual consistency in the case of Dropbox, but by and large the stateful and parallel testing features remain the same.